 -

-From Clark International Airport in Pampanga – Take the shuttle service or a taxi to Dau Bus Terminal where you can ride a bus for Vigan.
-Travel will take 7 to 9 hours.
+Clark International Airport, Pampanga Province: Take a shuttle or taxi to Dau Bus Terminal, then ride a bus to Vigan City (7 to 9 hours).

 -